Last Updated on

 Tips to Prevent Tooth Discoloration

 There are many treatment options available to treat tooth discolouration.
-However, it is better than you adopt preventive measures beforehand to keep any tooth discolouration at bay
+However, it is better that you adopt preventive measures beforehand to keep any tooth discolouration at bay.

-- You should use toothpaste which has low fluoride content in it as more amounts of fluoride may lead to tooth discolouration in children.
+- You should use the quantity of fluoridated toothpaste as recommended according to the age of the child.
+More amounts of fluoride may lead to tooth discolouration in children.

 - You should start cleaning your kid’s teeth as soon as they appear which means when he is a baby.
 You may start cleaning your baby’s teeth with a soft cotton cloth and then slowly you should start using a baby brush.